 Beyond essential facility upkeep and maintenance-which is budgeted into regular operational costs-companies may choose to re-invest profits in business expansion projects-particularly if the economy and demand projections are strong.
-Amid economic and regulatory uncertainty or talks of recession, companies may opt away from new investments.
+Amid economic and regulatory uncertainty or talks of recession, companies may be more cautious with these investments.
 With the current political and financial attitude toward fossil fuels-which has been described by some as "drill today, disappear tomorrow"-many shareholders are questioning the wisdom and risk associated with long-term investments in refining and liquid fuel production.
 They fear money invested in new projects could become "stranded" and never reach the point of profitability before the political rug gets pulled out from under them.
 Restarting a refinery or building a new processing unit at an existing refinery are major projects not easily turned off and on in the span of a two- to four-year political cycle.

-- A lot of focus right now is on investment in upstream oil production.
-AFPM and the refining business itself are distinct from the business of exploration and production, but here is a useful data point: for companies exploring new wells and drilling projects, it can take anywhere from 7-10 years to produce energy and even longer to become profitable. - On the refining side of the business, building a new process unit to increase fuel production capacity is a massive investment-often costing billions of dollars.
-At those costs, it can take 15-20 years for a project to become profitable.
+- How long can it take for an upstream investment to become profitable?
+AFPM and the refining business itself are distinct from the business of exploration and production, but here is a useful data point: for companies exploring new wells and drilling projects, it can take anywhere from 7-10 years to produce energy and even longer to become profitable. - How long might it take for a new refining project to become profitable?
+On the refining side of the business, building a new process unit to increase fuel production capacity is a massive investment-often costing billions of dollars.
+These projects take time to permit and build.
+And at those costs, it can take 15-20 years for a project to become profitable.

-Notice what's not an option:
+Notice what's not an option: Discounting wholesale fuel from refineries.

-Discounting wholesale fuel from refineries.
 Refiners do not set prices for the wholesale fuel they sell.
 The price of refined product at a given moment depends on the global and regional supply of that product compared to demand.
-In real time, market prices change in response to movements in the petroleum supply chain and the behaviors of market participants-refiners, wholesalers, commodities traders, distributors and fuel retailers.
+Market prices change in real time responding to demand trends, movements in the petroleum supply chain and the behaviors of market participants-refiners (including government-backed refining corporations outside the United States), wholesalers, commodities traders, distributors and fuel retailers.
 If U.S. refiners were to offer wholesale gasoline blendstock below market price, other participants in the supply chain would snap it up and sell it at market value to the next link in the chain.
 Artificially lowered prices would encourage an uptick in demand and further stretch limited supplies-the exact opposite of bringing the market into better balance.
 Additionally, selling gasoline blendstock for less than it is worth would violate companies' fiduciary responsibility to shareholders.
 Manipulating the price and artificially discounting product is not an option for U.S. refiners.

-Just because a refinery puts its earnings to work through stock buy backs or retiring debt does not mean that it isn't also making every effort to support U.S. fuel production and the rebuilding of our liquid fuel stockpiles.
-American refineries have operated in recent months at near full utilization-a stunning level of effort that has contributed more gasoline, diesel and jet fuel to the global market than any other country.
+Just because a refinery puts its earnings to work through stock buy backs or retiring debt does not mean that it isn't also making every effort to support U.S. fuel production and the rebuilding of our liquid fuel stores.
+American refineries have operated for much of the past year at near full utilization-a stunning level of effort that has contributed more gasoline, diesel and jet fuel to the global market than any other country.
 This is not a zero-sum game.
-What refiners are doing is meeting their fiduciary obligations to shareholders while also amply supplying both our country's and our allies' energy needs.
+What refiners are doing is meeting their fiduciary obligations to shareholders while also amply supplying both our country's and our global allies' energy needs.